TravelMapping/AirportData/README.md

 ## How to create a map

-Maps are generated from "alist" files submitted via GitHub.
+Maps are generated from "alist" files submitted via GitHub or emailed to <code>travmap@teresco.org</code>.
 The filename should be [username].alist.
 In the file, user data should use the following format:

 [IATA Airport Code] [N] [N]* [N]*